daniestevez/gr-satellites/docs/source/components.rst

 The CCSDS Reed-Solomon deframer implements Reed-Solomon TM frames, which use a Reed-Solmon (255, 223) code (or a shortened version of this code) and the CCSDS synchronous scrambler.
+There is support for several interleave Reed-Solomon codewords.
 The CCSDS Concatenated deframer implements concatenated TM frames, which add an r=1/2, k=7 convolutional code as an inner coding to the Reed-Solomon frames.
 The usage of both deframers is very similar.